gmph/gmph.github.io/_drafts/2015-04-29-lets-fix-the-world.md

 ### 1. Manage wealth distribution<br/>2.
 Encourage community <br/>3.
 Even influences on politics

 We can see the cracks in our society.
 It feels like we haven't found the right answer to the trade-off between having rich members of society to drive advancements in technology and increase overall wealth with the need for fair distribution of that wealth.
-Global median income is £790 per year, and anyone earning over £22,000 is in the top 1% of earners worldwide.
+Global median income is £790 per year.
 The real 1% are us, not just bankers.
-The mean income in the UK is £27,000.
+Anyone earning over £22,000 is in the top 1% of earners worldwide, and with a mean income of £27,000, that's almost half of the UK polulation.
 It's not difficult to see that transnational inequality is a real issue.
 Poverty doesn't stop with the poor and homeless in our own countries.
 A compassionate society would account for this worldwide inequality and distribute wealth more equally, whilst depending on values of creativity and discovery to drive innovation.

 People feel disconnected from others in society because of discrimination and the segragation.
 We fail to see the common humanity of others and engage in wars instead of negotiations.
 We treat issues of race, religion and identity, and many others, as separate from culture, society and events.
 We forget that people are people.
 We use labels and categories to help us structure things in our minds instead of adapting our models of the world to include others' views.
 A kind and compassionate society would be accepting and respecting of people without regard to their ethnicity, religion, sexuality, wealth or any other feature.
 It would see people as a manifestation of the effect of individual experiences rather than a complete, unchanging mentality.